When Does Refinancing Your Mortgage Actually Pay Off?

 Break-Even (months) = Total Closing Costs ÷ Monthly Savings

 If closing costs are $6,000 and your payment drops by $200/month, your break-even is 30 months.
-Stay in the home longer than that, and refinancing pays off.
+Stay in the home longer than that, and the refinance pays off.

 When shopping for a refinance, you’ll see two numbers: the interest rate and the APR (Annual Percentage Rate).
-The interest rate is what you’re charged on the loan balance.
-The APR includes the interest rate plus fees, points, and other costs, expressed as a yearly rate.
+The interest rate is what you’re charged on the loan balance each year.
+The APR includes the interest rate plus fees, points, and other costs, all expressed as a yearly rate.

-Two lenders might quote you the same 5.5% rate, but if one charges $8,000 in fees and the other charges $5,000, their APRs will differ.
+Two lenders might quote the same 5.5% rate.
+But if one charges $8,000 in fees and the other charges $5,000, their APRs will be different.
 The APR levels the playing field.
-When comparing offers, the lower APR is typically the better deal—assuming similar loan terms.
+When comparing offers, the lower APR is generally the better deal assuming similar loan terms.

 - • Refinances $300K from 6.5% to 5.5%